kubereboot/kured/CONTRIBUTING.md

 # Run all tests but make sure to extend the timeout, for slower machines.
 make e2e-test ARGS="-timeout 1200s'
 ```

+## Introducing new features

+When you introduce a new feature, the kured team expects you to have tested (see above!)
+your change thoroughly.
+If possible, include all the necessary testing in your change.

+If your change involves a user facing change (change in flags of kured for example),
+please include expose your new feature in our default manifest (`kured-ds.yaml`),
+as a comment.

+Our release manifests and helm charts are our stable interfaces.
+Any user facing changes will therefore have to wait for a release before being
+exposed to our users.

+This also means that when you expose a new feature, you should create another PR
+for your changes in <https://github.com/kubereboot/charts> to make your feature
+available at the next kured version for helm users.

+In the charts PR, you can directly bump the `appVersion` to the next minor version
+(you are introducing a new feature, which requires a bump of the minor number.
+For example, if current `appVersion` is `1.6.x`, make sure you update your `appVersion`
+to `1.7.0`).
+It allows us to have an easy view of what we land each release.

+Do not hesitate to increase the test coverage for your feature, whether it's unit
+testing to full functional testing (even using helm charts).

+The team of kured is small, so we will most likely refuse any feature adding maintenance burden.

+## Introducing changes in the helm chart

+When you change the helm chart, do not forget to bump its version according to semver.
+Changes to defaults are frowned upon unless absolutely necessary.

+## Introducing new tests / increase test coverage

+At the opposite of features, we welcome ALL features increasing our stability and test coverage.
+See also our GitHub issues with the label [`testing`](https://github.com/kubereboot/kured/labels/testing).

 ## Publishing a new kured release